barrybloye/hylia/src/posts/writing.md

   - blog
   - writing
 ---
 It seems somehow appropriate to start a new blog with a post about writing.
+It's something I've been itching to do for a while, now.